In Studio A With Julia LaGrand

 Julia LaGrand is the first-ever winner of Baroque on Beaver's Young Soloist competition.

-The 18-year-old violinist will perform Mozart's Violin Concerto no. 5 with the Baroque on Beaver Festival Orchestra this weekend.
+The 18-year-old violinist performed Mozart's Violin Concerto no. 5 with the Baroque on Beaver Festival Orchestra.

 A native of Grand Rapids, Julia stopped by IPR's Studio A on her way to catch the ferry from Charlevoix to Beaver Island.